newbpydev/product-preview-card-component/README-template.md

 ## Overview

-This is my solution to the Profile card component challenge.
-It is a simple card that shows the image, name, age, city and stats of a user.
-I practiced by using the ::before and ::after pseudo-elements.
+This is my solution to the Product preview card component challenge.
+It is a simple card that shows the image of the product and a description with the price and a button to add to cart.

 ### Screenshot